decretist/Dissertation/Chapter4/chapter4.markdown

 *Non* occurs 24.8% more frequently in dePen than in Gratian2, and 19.9% less frequently in Gratian2 than in dePen.
-Even compared to the mean, *non*, for example, occurs 11.2% more frequently in dePen and 10.8% less frequently in Gratian2 than the mean of means.
+Even compared to the mean, *non*, for example, occurs 11.2% more frequently in dePen and 10.8% less frequently in Gratian2 than the mean of normalized frequencies.
 It is clear then that against an overall background of "orderliness" in the word-frequency distribution, individual samples can display striking and potentially significant levels of variation.

 Word count and sample length data were collected and used to calculate frequencies for Gratian0 above, but those values will not be used in